Cover

 Release International

-Release International is an inter-denominational Christian ministry working through local church partners in more than 25 countries, helping persecuted Christians prayerfully, pastorally and practically.
-The ministry is based on Hebrews 13 v 3: ‘Continue to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering.’
+We have been partnering with James, Release International Lead Engagement Manager, since December 2016.
+Release International is an inter-denominational Christian ministry working through local church partners in around 30 countries, helping persecuted Christians prayerfully, pastorally and practically.
+The ministry is inspired by the testimony of Pastor Richard Wurmbrand and is based on Hebrews 13 v 3: ‘Continue to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering.’
+Release International’s calling is to love and serve persecuted Christians by raising their voice, giving them the ‘tools’ they need to live for Jesus Christ, calling Christians into fellowship with them, learning lessons of Christian discipleship with them, and maintaining Christian stewardship to honour them.

 For more information visit www.releaseinternational.org